| To read Snake Strides and Shimmers In — Year 4723, click here.

 among the races during this most celebrated holiday of the most

+populous people around the world.
 This 15-day celebration can be distilled to five “f” words.

 Now, don’t be scared!
 The five facets of Chinese New Year